June 10th, 2020The 3 Prettiest North Shore Beaches

 Most travelers utilize Kadunce River’s wayside stop for a brief bathroom break en route to another destination.
 However, a hidden beach (as well as a tranquil, one-mile trail) can be discovered nearby.
 The trail leads to a jaw-dropping gorge, waterfall, and even some caverns.
 If you cross Highway 61, you’ll also unearth a serene agate beach, a place that rarely sees foot traffic.
 It’s the ideal spot for an afternoon picnic, sunbathing, or a kite-flying session.

 Honorable mentions include Iona’s Beach (agate heaven), the mouth of the Beaver River (in combination with a trek to the roadside waterfalls), and Horseshoe Bay in Hovland.
 We know a thing or two about North Shore beaches, so don’t hesitate to ask our staff about their favorite hot spots and hidden gems.

 Cascade Lodge, home to the most popular cabins on Lake Superior, is ideally situated near the quintessential small town of Grand Marais, MN, as well as the on-site Cascade River State Park.
 Thus, you’ll only be steps from countless hours of hiking, birding, and waterfalling.
 Judge C.R.
-Magney State Park (home to the mysterious Devil’s Kettle Falls), Oberg Mountain, and Voyageur Brewing Company are a short distance away from Cascade Restaurant & Pub’s patio.
+Magney State Park (home to the mysterious Devil’s Kettle Falls), and Oberg Mountain are a short distance away from Cascade Restaurant & Pub’s patio.
 To learn more about our various North Shore cabins and classic Grand Marais lodging, please give us a call today at 218-387-1112 (or check availability online).